StockNews.com Begins Coverage on Ashford (NYSE:AINC)

-Analysts at StockNews.com began coverage on shares of Ashford (NYSE:AINC – Get Rating) in a note issued to investors on Wednesday.
+Research analysts at StockNews.com began coverage on shares of Ashford (NYSE:AINC – Get Rating) in a report issued on Thursday.
 The brokerage set a “buy” rating on the stock.

 Ashford Stock Performance